newrelic/entity-definitions/docs/golden_metrics.md

 ### Multiple sources of data

-In the cases where the entity type can be ingested from multiple sources, you'll be required to provide a different query implementation per source.
+In the cases where the entity type can be ingested from multiple sources, you'll be required to provide a different query implementation for each source.

 In this example `prometheus` and `newRelic` are the values the entity must have in the `instrumentation.provider` tag.
 The first tag value that matches with the entity will be the one used to build the queries.